Without a meeting agenda, meetings tend to go off track.

 Do you believe that meetings tend to go off topic a lot?

-Having an agenda is the essence of staying organized no matter the occasion.
-Especially during meetings, one should set an agenda that correspond to one's objectives.
+Having a meeting agenda is important because it's the essence of staying organized no matter the occasion.
+Especially during meetings, one should set an agenda that correspond to the meeting objectives.

 Other than staying organized, agendas are a great way to yield efficient and effective results on a team and individual basis.